 Severe newborn infections—including sepsis, meningitis, and pneumonia—are a major cause of morbidity and mortality among newborns in low- and middle-income countries.

-Recent analyses estimate that globally, 629,700 newborns die each year as a result of severe infections, nearly one-quarter of the total burden of newborn deaths.
+Recent analyses estimate that globally, approximately 400,000 newborns die each year as a result of severe infections, over one-sixth of the total burden of newborn deaths.
 Most of these deaths could be averted through:

 percentage of neonatal deaths caused by severe bacterial infections